-Included within the Academy's balance sheet at year end is a defined benefit pension scheme liability of £564,000 (2020: £406,000), which arises from the deficit in the Local Government Pension Scheme ("LGPS") that is attributable to the Academy.
-Further details regarding the deficit in the LGPS at 31 August 2021 are set out in note 23 to the financial statements.
+Included within the Academy's balance sheet at year end is a defined benefit pension scheme balance of £Nil (2021: deficit of £564,000), which arises from the balance of the Local Government Pension Scheme ("LGPS") that is attributable to the Academy Trust.
+Further details regarding the LGPS at 31 August 2022 are set out in note 22 to the financial statements.